-- 3.3.1 The Cabinet can suggest changes to the budget proposals subject to the advice of the Chief Financial Officer. - 3.3.2 The Cabinet can identify service areas to be scrutinized prior to consideration and approval in February. - 3.3.3 Two MTP options for additional budgets are summarised at Annex D. The Cabinet are invited to indicate if they wish any specific services to be considered.
-These have not been included in the figures at Appendix A. If approved, the contribution to working balances would change from £299,000 to £174,000 for 2008/09.
+- 3.3.1 The Cabinet can suggest changes to the budget proposals subject to the advice of the Chief Financial Officer. - 3.3.2 The Cabinet can identify service areas to be scrutinized prior to consideration and approval in February. - 3.3.3 Three MTP options are summarised at Annex D. The Cabinet are invited to indicate if they wish any specific services to be considered for inclusion.
+These MTP options have not been included in the figures at Annex A. If approved, the contribution to working balances would decrease by £260,000 for 2009/10 from £6.3m to £6.1m.